niknaaks/niknaaks/README.md

 ## Hi there 👋

+My name is Nakisha (pronounced *nuh-KEE-shuh*).
 I'm an aspiring data scientist with a passion for Python and all things data science.
 Welcome to my GitHub profile!

 ## About Me